How do I make a complaint?

 Unfortunately we are not able to accept complaints made in other languages.
 You may wish to ask a friend to make the complaint in English on your behalf, which we can accept with your signed authorization.
 Click here for the Third Party Complaint Form.

 I want to lodge a complaint on behalf of a child.
 Can I do so?

 Yes you can — but only if you are the child’s parent or legal guardian.
 Click here to find out more about Third Party Complaints.

 Can I submit my complaint online or does it have to be by mail?

 Yes you can.
 To go to our online Complaint Form click here.
-At the foot of the form you will find both our e-mail and mailing addresses.
+At the foot of the form you will find our e-mail address.

-Can I attend the meeting of the Media Council when it deals with my complaint?
+Can I attend the meeting of the Media Council Board when it deals with my complaint?

 I have a complaint about a story that came out before February 2, 2011.
 Can the Media Council deal with retroactive complaints?